Home Hall-Hire Contact Us Local Places Clubs Community Business Hallmark Links

 I would particularly like to thank Rosemary for making the baked apples, Mary Hazleton, Joyce Walker, Jean Gabbitas and Daphne Williams (all WI members) for all their help over the weekend, but our particular thanks go to Joyce's friend Jenny and her niece Connie for their sterling work washing up.
 They were wonderful and we couldn't have managed without them.
 (No, they're not WI members but they should be!)

-I don't know where the name comes from, I'm just a northern incomer, but here is my mother-in-law's recipe for Bacon Badger:
+I don't know where the name comes from, I'm just a northern incomer, but here is my mother-in-law's Recipe for Bacon Badger:

 Suet pastry made from 8oz self raising flour,